dan-frank/leetcode/README.md

 | [27](https://leetcode.com/problems/remove-element/) | ⚠️ | Remove Element | 🟢 Easy | | | | |
 | [2](https://leetcode.com/problems/add-two-numbers/) | ✅ | Add Two Numbers | 🟠 Medium | [File](medium/addTwoNumbers/AddTwoNumbers.java) | Java | 2020-12-11 | 2020-12-11 |
 | [1534](https://leetcode.com/problems/count-good-triplets/) | ✅ | Count Good Triplets | 🟢 Easy |[File](easy/countGoodTriplets/CountGoodTriplets.java) | Java | 2020-12-13 | 2020-12-18 |

+*All questions have been answered by me and me alone.
+Please only use these for referance and not to cheat.*